BBVA/mercury-monitoring/README.md

 ## Help and support

-This library is currently maintained by a dedicated team of data scientists and machine learning engineers from BBVA AI Factory.
+This library is currently maintained by a dedicated team of data scientists and machine learning engineers from BBVA.
 In case you find any bug, have an idea or request feel free to open a ticket on the [Issues](https://github.com/BBVA/mercury-monitoring/issues) section.

 ### Email
 mercury.group@bbva.com